hraizes/hraizes.github.io2/about.md

 <h2 style="text-align: center;">About Me</h2>

 The name of my website has two interpretations: Haley Smiles and Haley's Miles.
 I have collected many "hats" over the years and this website is intended to give a glimpse into each.
-In layman's terms, I am a fourth year undergraduate pursuing a double major in Computer and Cognitive Science at the University of California, Davis.
-My two majors drive my ultimate goal of improving the interaction between people and technology.
+In laymans terms, I am a fourth year undergraduate pursuing a B.S. in Computer and a minor in Philosophy at the University of California, Davis.
 <br>

-I work as a research assistant in the [Cognition in Context Lab](https://cognitionincontext.ucdavis.edu) at the Center for Mind and Brain.
+I worked as a research assistant in the [Cognition in Context Lab](https://cognitionincontext.ucdavis.edu) at the Center for Mind and Brain during my junior year.
 My main topics of interest include the development of creative problem solving, resilience, and delayed gratification during childhood.
 <br>

 <img style = "width: 75%; height: 75%; display: block; margin-left: auto; margin-right: auto; " src="./haley.JPG"  alt="Profile"  />